lucamorando95/Goal_4.0/README.md

 !!!!!
 NOTE
 If you want to use the NN script instead of the parameter one on the thermal images you have to do:
 * Type NO when the automatic script suggest to launch the thermal detection node.
-* If you commit a mistake and you type YES: 1) Don't insert the password in the new terminal 2) Type Yes when it ask if the script is coorectly launched
+* If you commit a mistake and you type YES: 1) Don't insert the password in the new terminal 2) Type Yes when it asks if the script is correctly launched

 In this way the NN detection script is automatically selected.